MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 1. After making a note of the serial number of the device, select **Delete** in the toolbar at the top of the page.

-1. A warning dialog box will appear confirming the deletion of the device from Intune.
+1. A warning dialog box appears to confirm the deletion of the device from Intune.
 Select **Yes** to confirm deleting the device.

 ## Deregister a device from Autopilot